Jesse-Yan/Calculator/README.md

 # Calculator
-A calculator deals with operators like +, -, *, /, ()
+A calculator deals with operators +, -, *, /, ()
-Output in type double, all elements in String expression must be separated by " "
+Output is type double, all elements in String expression must be separated by " "